GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 In this tutorial, you will learn how to deploy a chatbot application using LangChain and Streamlit on Google Cloud Platform (GCP).

-The application can be used to interact with any language model served on an OpenAI-compatible API; for example, you can use Gemma2 model deployed on Google Kubernetes Engine (GKE) using Kserve, as described in the [Kserve README](../kserve/README.md).
+The application can be used to interact with any language model served on an OpenAI-compatible API; for example, you can use the Gemma2 model deployed on Google Kubernetes Engine (GKE) using Kserve, as described in the [Kserve README](../kserve/README.md).

-The application will be deployed on GCP using Terraform, and secured with Identity Aware Proxy (IAP).
+The application will be deployed on GCP using Terraform and secured with Identity Aware Proxy (IAP).

 Finally, it will use user identity provided by IAP and store each user's messages in a Cloud SQL PostgreSQL database.